rocktimsaikia/cambd/README.md

 ```

 > By default it caches words in `$HOME/.cambd-cache.db`.
 To clear the cache if needed <br/> run `cambd --clear-cache`.
 It is strongly recommended to not modify this file manually.

-## TODO

-- [x] Add loading animation.
-- [x] Handle error for getting definition of words with spaces.
-- [x] Show only 2 examples per definition by default.
-- [x] Implement a persistent caching mechanism.
-- [x] Handle past/past-participle word definitions.
-- [x] Refactor redirection for better word lookup.
-- [x] Better/clean way to print the values in terminal.
-- [x] Move the bash port to python too.
-- [ ] Create a pypi package out of it.
-- [x] Add flag to show all definitions.
-Default is 1.
-- [ ] Show synonyms for the searched word too.

 ## LICENSE